 Adding users to SMS subscription groups

 For a customer to receive an SMS message, they must have a valid phone number and be opted-in to a Subscription Group.
 Subscription Groups are tied to the SMS program you are running (make sure you follow the legal laws for SMS and have recorded consent for each customer).
-For more information on SMS Subscription Groups, check out our documentation.
+For more information, refer to SMS Subscription Groups.